Axbon/bonjsql/README.md

 # bonjsql

-Writing applications at scale using javascript can be a daunting task.
+Writing large applications using javascript can be a daunting task.
 It can be hard to manage the infamous "callback hell".
 Working with databases on the backend is usually challenging because of async management.